-Primary Boosters are offered to students needing to improve their academic performance, and are considered mandatory.
-Students must attend both booster classes in that subject, and will not be allowed to sign up to other ASP’s on those days.
-Parents will be informed if their child has been recommended for a booster prior to the sign up fair so they will understand what options they have for other types of ASP’s.
+Primary Boosters are offered to students needing to improve their academic performance.
+These ASPs are considered mandatory, students will not be allowed to sign up to other ASPs on those days.
+Parents will be informed by their Homeroom teacher if their child has been recommended for a booster prior to the online booking period so they will be aware what options they have for other ASPs.

-Secondary Boosters are offered to students needing to improve their academic performance, and are considered mandatory.
+Secondary Boosters are offered to students needing to improve their academic performance, and are considered mandatory in the core subjects of EAL, English, Maths and Science.
 Boosters are recommended by the Heads of Faculties.
-Students will be informed if they have been recommended for an academic booster prior to the sign up fair.
+Students will be informed if they have been recommended for an academic booster prior to the online booking period.
 Students may also sign up voluntarily.

 For further enquiries please see the After School Manager in the front office or email [email protected]